GMoylan02/short_video_generator/README.md

 and aspect ratio of the background footage you provide will be the quality and aspect ratio of the final product.

-Put any `.mp4` files you want to use as background footage into `/assets/footage`
+Put any `.mp4` files you want to use as background footage into the `/assets/footage` folder.

+## Adding more subreddits
+If you want to add more subreddits or change the pool of possible subreddits, go to `reddit_collector.py` and alter the list of subreddits however you would like.

+Keep in mind that my program reads the body of the Reddit post and doesn't consider any comments.